maxlindmark/scaling/README.md

 `data/lists_of_papers_from_lit_search`: .txt files containing all articles found through the literature search, before applying selection criteria.

 ### Analysis
-`R/analysis`: Code for all analysis (defining models, model selection & validation, prediciton and fit) and corresponding figures.

 `JAGS_models`: .R files for generating .txt files of JAGS models for model selection.
 Split into three folders, one for each model type: log_linear, non_linear and T_opt.

+`R/analysis`: Code for all analysis (defining models, model selection & validation, prediction and fit) and corresponding figures.

 `R/analysis/log_linear`: Scripts for model selection and analysis (validation, fit and prediction) for log_linear models (growth, consumption and metabolism at sub-peak temperature).

+`R/analysis/T_opt`: Scripts for linear model of optimum growth temperature as a funciton of body mass (model selection, validation, fit and prediction).

 `R/analysis/unimodal_consumption`: Scripts for fitting the Sharpe-Schoolfield equation to consumption data including temperatures beyond peak (model validation, fit and prediction).

-`R/analysis/T_opt`: Scripts for linear model of optimum growth temperature as a funciton of body mass (model selection, validation, fit and prediction).

-`R/analysis/concept_model`: Conceptual figure on bioenergetics of growth using parameters estimated in this study for maximum consumption rate and metabolic rate, converted to common unit (g/g/d or g/d), rescaled and standardized for plotting purposes.
+`R/analysis/concept_model.R`: Conceptual figure on bioenergetics of growth using parameters estimated in this study for maximum consumption rate and metabolic rate, converted to common unit (g/g/d or g/d), rescaled and standardized for plotting purposes.

-`R/analysis/log_linear/growth`: Hierarchical Multiple Regression model in JAGS for mass and temperature dependence of growth at sub-optimum temperatures.
-Code for model selection, validation, predictions and evalute model fit.

-`R/analysis/log_linear/meta_cons`: Hierarchical Multiple Regression model in JAGS for mass and temperature dependence of metabolism and growth at sub-optimum temperatures.
-Code for model selection, validation, predictions and evalute model fit.

 ### Figures
 `figures`: Figures for main text.